YuriyGorvitovskiy/record-dom-mapper/README.md

 ### Precedence of factory methods for deserialization
 This precedence ensures that custom mappings receive priority, allowing developers to handle specialized cases like validation or complex transformations, while the library falls back on conventional methods for most use cases.
 1. First of all mapper search for registered factories with the mapper:
-   - Mapper.ofXmlString(...) - for Primitive, XmlText, XmlCData, XmlComment
+   - Mapper.ofXmlString(...) - for Primitive, XmlValue, XmlText, XmlCData, XmlComment
 2. If no registered method was found, it will look for the static method with name *ofXmlString* with single String argument
 3. The last resort it will look at the constructor with single string argument.

+### Precedence of factory methods for serialization
+This precedence ensures that custom mappings receive priority, allowing developers to handle specialized cases like validation or complex transformations, while the library falls back on conventional methods for most use cases.
+1. First of all mapper search for registered factories with the mapper:
+   - Mapper.toXmlString(...) - for Primitive, XmlValue, XmlText, XmlCData, XmlComment
+2. If no registered method was found, it will look for the record method override with name *toXmlString* without arguments

 ### Using annotations
 In case the compatibility with XML that is not fit into the specified conventions, extra annotations will be available: